Municipal Freedom of Information and Protection of Privacy Act (MFIPPA)

 Step One: Before making a Freedom of Information Request, please see the City of Greater Sudbury Open Data Portal.
 The information you are seeking may be available as an open dataset.

 Step Two: Complete the attached Freedom of Information Access Request Form.
 Forms are also available at Tom Davies Square, Clerk’s Services, 200 Brady Street, Sudbury and at all Greater Sudbury Citizen Service Centres.

 Step Three: The Municipal Freedom of Information and Protection of Privacy Act requires a $5 application fee with every access request form.
 The application fee is payable by cash, money order, credit card or bank card.
 When submitting an access request form by mail, please include a cheque or money order payable to the City of Greater Sudbury or your credit card information.
 For security reasons, never email your credit card information.
 If you would like to email your application, you must contact Clerks Services to process your credit card.
-Dial 705-674-4455, ext.
-4209.
+Dial 705-671-2489, ext.
+2016 or ext.
+4170.
 Credit card payments will not be processed by email.

 Please Note: If the $5 application fee is not included with an Access Request Form, the form will be considered incomplete and will not be processed until the application fee has been paid.

 Mail, deliver or email your Freedom of Information Access Request Form to:

 Office of the City Clerk, Tom Davies Square, 200 Brady Street, Box 5000, Station A, Sudbury, ON P3A 5P3